Meet the Vagus Nerve

 Along with passionflower, chamomile and mallow, lemon balm is a relaxant par excellence.
 Fantastic against anxiety and all sorts of worries, lemon balm also stands out for its sedative properties which are really useful against flu symptoms.
 A little warning: be careful not to overdose: lemon balm can have an exciting effect if taken in large quantities.

-In the form of herbal tea, it helps lower your temperature and eliminate extra toxins.
+In the form of herbal teas and tonics, it helps lower your temperature and eliminate extra toxins.
 However, this healthy and good mood infusion also alleviates menstrual syndrome symptoms like nausea and cramps.
 Lemon balm’s essential oil is a natural analgesic and helps treat headaches and relax the nervous system and muscles.

 Meditation